Spinal Muscular Atrophy

 What is the prognosis for a person with Spinal Muscular Atrophy?

-The prognosis for a person with SMA varies greatly depending on which type of the disease he or she has.
+The prognosis for a person with SMA varies greatly depending on which type of the disease they have, whether they had access to treatment, and when the treatment began.

 SMA Type 0